ardriveapp/ardrive-cli/README.md

 ardrive download-drive -d "c0c8ba1c-efc5-420d-a07c-a755dc67f6b2"
 ```

-This is equivalent to run the `download-folder` command against the root folder of the drive.
-So the same behavior is expected.
+This is equivalent to running the `download-folder` command against the root folder of the drive.

 ### Uploading Multiple Files<a id="multi-file-upload"></a>